Malur

-Malur is a town and taluk headquarters in Kolar district of the Indian state of Karnataka.
-It is 30 km from Kolar, the district headquarters, and about 25 km from Bangalore.
+Malur or Mālūru is a town and taluk headquarters in Kolar district of the Indian state of Karnataka.
+It is 30 km from Kolar, the district headquarters, and about 50 km from Bangalore.
 It is accessible from Bangalore by road and railways.
-The Chennai Central-Bangalore City line passes through Malur, with trains to various parts of India, including Tirupati, Chennai, Kochi, Trivandrum, Patna and Calcutta.
+The Chennai Central-Bangalore City line passes through Malur, with trains to various parts of India, including Tirupati, Chennai, Kochi, Trivandrum, Patna and Kolkata.

 Geography

 Malur is located at 13.00°N 77.94°E. It has an average elevation of 910 m.
 It has a Tropical wet and dry climate, similar to Bangalore.
 It has summer temperatures rarely crossing 37°C, and winter temperatures rarely falling below 15°C.